Introduction and Context

 - There is capacity in community services to support this

-- Reassure the public about the future of community hospitals
+- We reassure the public about the future of community hospitals

 - There will be support for spouse/family/carer